stevegrunwell/code-review-for-me-and-you/slides/atomic-prs.md

 Note:

-Likewise, the PRs we open should be as small as reasonably possible; there's a big difference between going through ten small PRs with a few changes each compared to one large PR that touches a ton of files.
+* PRs should be as small as (reasonably) possible
+    - Big difference between ten small PRs with a few changes each v. one giant PR

-Smaller PRs make reviews much faster, which means it's easier for your colleagues to review them between meetings or when they need a brief distraction; the code review that takes an hour to do likely won't get done until the last minute.
+* Smaller PRs = faster reviews
+    - Easier to grab between tasks
+    - More likely to get done in a reasonable amount of time